aemonge/alicia/docs/README.rst

     alicia --help

-If you just want to see a quick showcase of the tool, download and run `./showcase.sh` https://github.com/aemonge/alicia/raw/main/showcase.sh
+If you just want to see a quick showcase of the tool, download and run `showcase.sh` https://github.com/aemonge/alicia/raw/main/docs/showcase.sh

 Features
 -----------------------------------------------